ktorch/ktorch/docs/devices.rst

    60520816

-   q)to(t;`cuda`double`grad)     / convert to CUDA tensor on default GPU, type double q)ptr t                       / new interal pointer, k interface handle is the same 1814122272
+   q)to(t;`cuda`double`grad)     / convert to CUDA tensor on default GPU, type double q)ptr t                       / new interal pointer, k interface ptr is unchanged 1814122272

    q)(a;options t)               / compare options to verify the change